-The Medieval and Early Modern Studies Program invites applications for PhD stipend scholarships affiliated with the research project ‘Religious Mobilities: Medieval and Early Modern Europe and the World.’
+The Medieval and Early Modern Studies Program invites applications for PhD stipend scholarships affiliated with the exciting new large-scale research project ‘Religious Mobilities: Medieval and Early Modern Europe and the World.’

-Mobile Matter focuses on materials and objects of religion as they moved across the medieval and early modern world.
+2. Mobile Matter focuses on the mobility of materials and objects of religion.
 We are interested in how unrefined substances traversed the globe, from germs to raw materials, as well as the movement of objects, information, and technologies through networks strongly inflected by religious exchange and movement (relics and other exotic objects; Latin, Hebrew, Greek, and Arabic books; paper making and printing; mission and pilgrimage; etc.).
 Expanding the project’s wider emphasis on motion across scales, this strand will examine movements at multiple levels – global, regional, and local – as well as competing, complementary, and superimposed beliefs, concepts, symbols, values, conventions, social practices, and patterns that conditioned movement.
 Of special concern is the motility and plasticity of objects themselves, the physicality of things and processes, and technologies for harnessing and constraining motion itself, as well as how physical properties, manipulation, and change were known and conceptualized.
 Included in this are the social and cultural settings of objects and conceptualisations of objects, the gendering of material culture, and transitions of physical states between the living and the dead, the moving and the static, and between environment, soul, and body in affective and aesthetic experience.